Vyral/base-template/_posts/2020-01-23-what-can-you-do-to-cut-down-on-winter-utility-costs.md

 **I recommend changing your thermostats to a digital, programmable type.** Doing so will make a huge difference in your monthly bill.&nbsp;

-We installed digital thermostatsseveral years ago after purchasing them from Lowes for $68.
+We installed digital thermostats several years ago after purchasing them from Lowes for $68.
 We got the [Lux TX9600,](https://www.lowes.com/pd/Lux-Touch-Screen-Programmable-Thermostat/50066689){: target="_blank"} a seven-day universal touchscreen thermostat. **Our utility bills went down by $100 a month.&nbsp;**

 If you have any other questions, please send them our way.
 We would be happy to help you.